Get started with MUApply here

 - Research analyst

-Courses are semester-based, though some courses are in an eight-week format.
+Courses are entirely online in an asynchronous or synchronous format that will be specified ahead of time.
+Occasional face-to-face courses and events may be offered.
+Courses are semester based, although some use an eight-week format.
 Students typically take one or two classes each semester and finish the program in two to four years.
-Students who attend full-time typically finish in two years.
+Students who attend full time typically finish in two years.

-Most library and information science faculty are based in Columbia, MO with faculty in Kansas City.
+Most library and information science faculty are based in Columbia, MO, with faculty in Kansas City as well.

 - Digital humanities

 - Adapting services to a range of ages and community needs

 Typical course load1 or 2 classes each semester